E. C. Tillman: Childhood and education

 Tillman was born on April 10, 1926, in West Palm Beach, Florida, to a large African American family.
 His parents, Will and Laura Tillman, were active members of the local Baptist church, and he and his eight siblings were made to study the Bible intensely.

 Tillman attended local public schools, which were then segregated by race.
 In 1943, he graduated from Industrial High School as salutatorian and class president, and he entered Howard University in Washington, D.C.
 Majoring in psychology, he worked part-time as a busboy at the YWCA and Washington National Airport.
 After completing his undergraduate coursework, Tillman earned a Master of Divinity degree from Howard.
 He served in the United States Navy.

 Marriages and children

 Tillman was married twice and had four children: three sons and a daughter.
-After he and his first wife, Dorothy, divorced, he married Vivian Beatrice Vereen, the daughter of Mr. and Mrs. Eddie Vereen, at St. Paul African Methodist Episcopal Church in West Palm Beach on September 13, 1964.
+After he and his first wife, Dorothy, divorced, he married Vivian Beatrice Vereen, the daughter of Mr. and Mrs. Eddie Vereen, at St. Paul African Methodist Episcopal Church in Ocala on September 13, 1964.